Raid on Havre de Grace: Attack

-Accounts
+Aftermath

 Cockburn's account of the raid appeared in the London Gazette on 6 July 1813.

 Jared Sparks—an educator, historian, and later president of Harvard University—who was tutoring the children of a local family also saw the attack.
 Sparks wrote an account of the attack that was published in 1817 in the North American Review and Miscellaneous Journal.

 James Jones Wilmer was living in Havre de Grace at the time and published an account of the incident soon after it happened.

 Benjamin Henry Latrobe did not witness the event but is known to have written to Robert Fulton about it.

 The raid was depicted in a near-contemporary etching by William Charles, a Scottish-born engraver who immigrated to the United States.
 The etching, Admiral Cockburn Burning & Plundering Havre de Grace, is now held by the Maryland Historical Society.